gitbls/pistrong/README.md

     Create a new Certificate Authority using the vpnsankey as specified.
 The VPN SAN key provides an extra level of security for iOS device authentication.

 * `pistrong add fred --device=iPhone --mail fred@domain.com --webdir /var/www/html/vpn --weburl http://myhost/vpn --random`
-    Add user Fred, for the deivce iPhone.
+    Add user Fred, for the device iPhone.
 Copy the necessary certs to `webdir`.
-Send Fred mail at the specified email address with links to the certs using `weburl`.
+Send Fred email with links to the certs using `weburl`.
 The device name is a convenience to help you identify where a cert is deployed.
 If --device is not specified, `dev` is used.

 * `pistrong list fred --all [--full]`
     List all certs for user fred.
 Print the cert contents also if --full specified